-Requires Treasury to distribute funding through a grant program to local units to reimburse fire fighter and EMS personnel for leave time they were required to use from March 18, 2020 to September 30, 2021, due to quarantine requirements; designates unexpended funds as a work project appropriation.
+Requires Treasury to distribute funding through a grant program to local units to reimburse fire fighter and EMS personnel for leave time they were required to use from March 18, 2020 to September 30, 2021 due to quarantine requirements; designates unexpended funds as a work project appropriation.
 Executive does not include.
 House includes new language.
-Senate and Conference do not include.
+Senate does not include.

 Sec.
-979a.
+979g.
 Fire Fighter/EMS Recruitment Marketing - NOT INCLUDED

 Requires Treasury to establish a competitive grant program to develop a targeted marketing and advertising campaign to recruit fire fighters and EMS personnel; designates unexpended funds as a work project appropriation.
 Executive does not include.
 House includes new language.
-Senate and Conference do not include.
+Senate does not include.